 It’s a question that’s been asked for centuries: did the sailor know the nurse he kissed?
 The answer, it seems, is a complicated one.

-See also How To Take Passport Photo From Iphone
+See also Take A Photo On Mac

 On the one hand, it’s possible that the sailor didn’t know the nurse he kissed.
 After all, there were probably many nurses on board the ship, and it’s possible that he didn’t know which one he kissed.
 Additionally, the kiss may not have been meant as anything more than a gesture of thanks or appreciation.